RiskMechanic/RiskMechanic/README.md

 ## 👋 Hi, I'm riskMechanic
-I'm passionate about financial modeling, risk analysis, and company valuation—building projects that blend data, business insight, and academic rigor.
+👋 Hi, I'm riskMechanic

-Currently learning through structured academic sources and applying knowledge through hands-on projects and case studies.
+I'm currently building my foundation in financial modeling, company valuation, and risk analysis.
+I come from a background of academic exploration and hands-on curiosity—recently completing a market analysis and a deep dive into financial statements.
+These projects helped me connect theory to practice and sparked a real interest in how businesses create and measure value.

-🔧 What I'm working on:<br/>
+🔧 What I'm working on:

--Building a portfolio of financial models and analysis tools
+- Expanding my portfolio with real-world financial analyses

--Applying academic finance to real-world data
+- Applying valuation techniques to small businesses (especially through ADB frameworks)

--Exploring valuation techniques for SMEs
+- Learning to interpret financial data with clarity and precision

-💼 What you'll find here:<br/>
+💼 What you'll find here:

--Clean, well-documented repositories
+- My first financial statement and market analyses

--Research-backed financial tools
+- Projects inspired by academic finance and structured learning

--Project writeups and case analyses
+- Clean, well-documented repositories with transparent methodology

-📚 Currently studying:<br/>
+📚 Currently studying:

--Balance sheet analysis and financial statement interpretation
+- Financial statement interpretation and balance sheet analysis

--Fundamentals of financial modeling and Excel-based forecasting
+- Fundamentals of valuation and forecasting

--Academic finance and investment strategy
+- Investment strategy and Excel-based modeling

-🛠️ Tools:<br/>
+🛠️ Tools:
 Python · Excel · Notion · Git
-Soon: SQL, Tableau, Power BI
+Soon: SQL · Tableau · Power BI